force-h2020/force-docs/docs/source/extending/traits.rst

 `TraitsUI <https://docs.enthought.com/traitsui/traitsui_user_manual/index.html#contents>`_

 These provide brief introductions to the packages.
-Here we will provide an even more minimal introduction, that should make the code examples in following topics clearer.
+Here we provide an even more minimal introduction that should make the code examples in following topics clearer.

 Traits
 ------